joetainment/bill-and-buck/story__main__chapter__in_good_faith.md

 The voice of Wilbert's spaceship clarified, "This is true, for I am not truly Burt.
 I am only his representative, and his temporary guardian.
 Of all Burt's thinking systems, I am the last left functional."

 Wilbert's question repeated the idea in his own words, "Thinking system?
-So are you one of Wilbert's... brains?"
+So are you one of Burt's... brains?"

 The spaceship confirmed, "In a sense, perhaps.
 I am the eighteenth in my particular family of coprocessor systems, meant to take control in the event of Burt's injury."